Arno Krabman

 Arno Krabman ([ˈɑrnoː ˈkrɑpmɑn]; born 19 March 1982) is a Dutch songwriter and producer.
-He is known for his work with, among others, Suzan & Freek, Snelle and S10, and has had over twenty-five Dutch Single Top 100 hits as a songwriter.
+He is known for his work with, among others, Suzan & Freek, Snelle, S10 and Claude, and has had over thirty-five Dutch Single Top 100 hits as a songwriter.
 His repertoire consists mainly of Dutch-language pop songs.

 Early life and education

 Krabman was born on 19 March 1982 in Leeuwarden, Friesland.
 He studied Music and Technology at the Utrecht School of the Arts in Hilversum.
 During his studies, he worked as a session musician.
 Brendan O'Brien and Max Martin have been cited as Krabman's main artistic influences.

 Career

 Krabman's first release as a songwriter was the single "Jou" by Maud Mulder in 2005.
 In 2006, he first entered the Dutch Single Top 100 and Dutch Top 40 with the song "Ik wacht al zo lang" by Lange Frans & Baas B. Krabman has since been prominently involved in the production of the studio albums Drive (2013) by Anneke van Giersbergen, In mijn bloed (2017) by Roxeanne Hazes, Gedeeld door ons (2019) and Dromen in kleur (2021) by Suzan & Freek, and Lars (2021) by Snelle.
 He also created the soundtrack for the Dutch drama series The Spectacular, which was released in early 2022.

 Krabman has scored number-one hits in the Netherlands with the singles "Als het avond is" (2019) by Suzan & Freek, "Blijven slapen" (2021) by Snelle & Maan, and "De diepte" (2022) by S10.
 The song "Nu wij niet meer praten" (2020) by Jaap Reesema & Pommelien Thijs reached number one in both the Netherlands and Belgium.

 In 2018, Krabman was a member of the Dutch jury for the Eurovision Song Contest 2018.
-In 2021, the song "De diepte", which Krabman had co-written with Stien den Hollander, was internally selected by the Dutch broadcaster AVROTROS to represent the Netherlands in the Eurovision Song Contest 2022.
+In 2021, the song "De diepte", which Krabman had co-written with S10, was internally selected by the Dutch broadcaster AVROTROS to represent the Netherlands in the Eurovision Song Contest 2022.
 By finishing in second place in the first semi-final on 10 May 2022, it became the first Dutch-language entry to reach the final of the Eurovision Song Contest since the introduction of the semi-finals in 2004.
 In the final on 14 May 2022, the entry finished in 11th place with 171 points.
+Claude represented the Netherlands in the Eurovision Song Contest 2025 with the song "C'est la vie", which was co-written by Krabman.